Title

 The Expanded Anti-Trafficking in Persons Act of 2012 is a Philippine law that aims to combat and prevent trafficking in persons, defining various terms related to trafficking and prohibiting acts such as recruitment, transportation, maintenance, adoption, and exploitation for purposes like prostitution, pornography, forced labor, and organ removal, with penalties and sanctions established for offenders.

-Trafficking in Persons refers to the recruitment, obtaining, hiring, providing, offering, transportation, transfer, maintaining, harboring, or receipt of persons with or without their consent or knowledge, by means such as threat, force, coercion, abduction, fraud, deception, abuse of power, or taking advantage of vulnerability for exploitation including prostitution, sexual exploitation, forced labor, slavery, servitude, or organ removal.
+It is the recruitment, obtaining, hiring, providing, offering, transportation, transfer, maintaining, harboring, or receipt of persons—within or across borders—by means of threat, force, coercion, abduction, fraud, deception, abuse of power/position, taking advantage of vulnerability, or by giving/receiving payments or benefits to gain consent of a person in control, for the purpose of exploitation (including prostitution/sexual exploitation, forced labor/services, slavery/servitude, or removal/sale of organs).

 Analyze Cases Smarter, Faster